talbenha/covid-seg/README.md

 Set the path for the output directory, save model prediction in the hierarchy of the test data path.

-## _Additional Annotations_
+## _SUMC Data & Additional Annotations_
-The additional annotations from the paper are provided under the tags of this repository - [Data](https://github.com/talbenha/covid-seg/releases/tag/additional-annotations)
+The SUMC data and additional annotations from the paper are provided under the tags of this repository - [Data](https://github.com/talbenha/covid-seg/releases/tag/additional-annotations)